joewallace7/py-data-mgmt/readme.md

 * Getting file line counts.
 * Getting the top N lines of a file.
 * Appending files together.
+* Search a file and return any line with specific text.

 ## Dependencies